starship/starship/docs/zh-CN/config/README.md

 ## Red

-By default the `red` module shows the currently installed version of [Red](https://www.red-lang.org/). 此组件只有满足以下条件之一时才会被显示：
+By default the `red` module shows the currently installed version of [Red](https://www.red-lang.org/).
+The module will be shown if any of the following conditions are met:

 - The current directory contains a file with `.red` or `.reds` extension